James Buchanan: Transatlantic telegraph cable

-Bleeding Kansas
+Bleeding Kansas and constitutional dispute

 The Kansas–Nebraska Act of 1854 created the Kansas Territory and allowed the settlers there to decide whether to allow slavery.
 This resulted in violence between "Free-Soil" (antislavery) and pro-slavery settlers, which developed into the "Bleeding Kansas" period.
-The antislavery settlers, with the help of Northern abolitionists, organized a government in Topeka.
+The antislavery settlers, with the help of Northern abolitionists, organized their own territorial government in Topeka.
 The more numerous proslavery settlers, many from the neighboring slave state Missouri, established a government in Lecompton, giving the Territory two different governments for a time, with two distinct constitutions, each claiming legitimacy.
 The admission of Kansas as a state required a constitution be submitted to Congress with the approval of a majority of its residents.
 Under President Pierce, a series of violent confrontations escalated over who had the right to vote in Kansas.
 The situation drew national attention, and some in Georgia and Mississippi advocated secession should Kansas be admitted as a free state.
 Buchanan chose to endorse the pro-slavery Lecompton government.

-Buchanan appointed Robert J. Walker to replace John W. Geary as Territorial Governor, with the expectation he would assist the proslavery faction in gaining approval of a new constitution.
-However, Walker wavered on the slavery question, and there ensued conflicting referendums from Topeka and Lecompton, where election fraud occurred.
-In October 1857, the Lecompton government framed the pro-slavery Lecompton Constitution and sent it to Buchanan without a referendum.
-Buchanan reluctantly rejected it, and he dispatched federal agents to arrange a compromise.
-The Lecompton government agreed to a referendum limited solely to the slavery question.